StartApp-SDK/android-admob-mediation/readme.md

-# StartApp mediation adapter for AdMob
+# Start.io (StartApp) mediation adapter for AdMob

-This library lets you serve ads to your apps from StartApp network via AdMob integration.
+This library lets you serve ads to your apps from Start.io (StartApp) network via AdMob integration.

+## Demo app

+The demo [app](/app) is fully workable.
+Change ad unit IDs in file [ad_ids.xml](/app/src/main/res/values/ad_ids.xml) in order to try your integration.

 ## Basic integration steps